Infinity Mirrored Room

 Free; only open during exhibitions.

-Partially intended for the academic viewing purposes of students at the adjoining FIDM college (which was recently acquired by Arizona State University), the ASU FIDM Museum’s impressive collection has included 19th century hats, vintage couture pieces, and costumes from movies and hit TV shows.
+Partially intended for the academic viewing purposes of students at the adjoining FIDM college (which was recently acquired by Arizona State University), the ASU FIDM Museum’s impressive collection spans 19th century hats, vintage couture pieces, and costumes from movies and hit TV shows.
 Note, though, that the museum is only open to the public when there’s an exhibition on view, which has been increasingly few and far between.

 Recommended